cdonhofer/BigDecimalExpression/README.md

 ## Expressions
-Expressions follow the general mathematical rules.
+Expressions follow the usual mathematical rules(e.g. left-to-right evaluation).
 Allowed symbols are:
 * variables (following the java rules for valid names): "[a-zA-Z_$][a-zA-Z_$0-9]*"
 * operators, numbers, decimal point(.) and spaces: "[^a-zA-Z0-9.\\-+*/^_ ()]"
+* formatting underscores are currently not supported (e.g. "a * 2_500_000")